shovelandsandbox/Yodle/README.md

 # openProject("5b")             // Open a project
 # live()                        // View logs for given project live
 # writeConfig()                 // Saves server, port, logged in user and selected project

+# help()                        // More commands live in here, check it out!
 ```

 ## Running a server